 In order to tender an eligible option, you must tender all outstanding EMC Options under the award relating to that eligible option.
 EMC and VMware are not accepting partial tenders of particular option awards.
 For example, if you hold an option pursuant to an award of options to purchase 1,000 shares of EMC Stock at an exercise price of \$9.75 per share of which 500 shares are vested, you must tender the option for all 1,000 shares in its entirety; you cannot tender only a portion of the options subject to a particular award and retain the remainder.
 On the other hand, if you have an option to purchase 1,000 shares of EMC Stock at an exercise price of \$11.19 per share and another option to purchase 2,000 shares of EMC Stock at an exercise price of \$12.85 per share, you may choose to tender for exchange all (but not less than all) of the outstanding options under either of the option awards or all of the options under both of the option awards or choose not to tender any of your EMC Options.
-Similarly, if you tender shares of EMC Restricted Stock from a particular restricted stock award, you must tender all of the EMC Restricted Stock under that award.
-For example, if you were granted 700 shares of EMC Restricted Stock and later 300 shares of EMC Restricted Stock, you may choose to tender for exchange all (but not less than all) of the shares of EMC Restricted Stock under either of the restricted stock awards or both of the restricted stock awards, or choose not to tender any of your EMC Restricted Stock.
+Similarly, if you tender shares of EMC Restricted Stock from a particular restricted stock award, you must tender all of the EMC Restricted Stock, you may choose to tender for exchange all (but not less than all) of the shares of EMC Restricted Stock under either of the restricted stock, awards, or choose not to tender any of your EMC Restricted Stock, and later 300 shares of EMC Restricted Stock, awards or both of the restricted stock awards, or choose not to tender any of your EMC Restricted Stock awards, or both of the restricted stock.